 For example, you balance a multitude of things that are important to you in your day-to-day life.
 Your job, family, friends, and hobbies, as well as personal self-care, *rest, and responsibilities [duties/basic needs, *musts] such as cooking healthy meals, budgeting, and mental health – the list goes on.
 These are significant priorities that encompass your life, who you are and what holds value to you throughout.

-A man who respects you certainly doesn’t want to be the ONLY thing you got going on, let alone what you are willing to sacrifice everything else for (by losing yourself in him).
 He likes you/fell in love with you for a reason, right?
-He loves the fact that you still make time for friends and family, work hard at your job, commit to honoring God, go to bed early to get a good nights rest instead of staying up late, and take consistent strides to understand, better, and love yourself as you *need*, wholly.
+He loves the fact that you still make time for friends and family, put time and effort into the hobbies you love, work hard at your job, commit to honoring God, go to bed early for a good night’s rest instead of staying up late, and take consistent strides to understand, better, and love yourself as you *need*, wholly.

 Now I’m not saying he isn’t flattered and appreciative of the fact you turn down girls’ night to take care of him when he’s sick as a dog.
 Yet many seemingly and unconsciously desire to be top tier, on the pedestal where only one thing can reside at a time above all else.
-We want to be at the top of that pedestal, permanently, at all times but we fail to understand that we simply can’t and won’t be someone else’s be all end all.
+We want to be at the top of that pedestal, permanently, at all times but we fail to understand that we simply can’t and won’t be someone else’s be all end all infinitely.
 Besides, in the human experience, that’s a risky position because it can also be the most disappointing without forgiveness and grace in return.

 he isn’t perfect, and neither are you

 The man who respects you will undoubtedly treat you right – 100%.
 But will he be perfect?
-Will he *alwaysssss* say all the right things at all the right times, do all the nice things “when he should just know” or “just because”, or be who you need him to be without you having to utter a word or lift a finger?
+Will he *alwaysssss* say all the right things at all the right times, do all the nice things “when he should just know” and “just because”, or be who you need him to be without you having to utter a word or lift a finger?

 Um, no. He will make mistakes, he will say and do things he’ll regret (that will disappoint you), and he’ll go through emotional states and trivial moments that trigger and inconvenience you.
 And he knows you will, too, because you’re not perfect, either, which is why respect comes with grace and mercy.

 In fact, he knows that resisting or refusing to acknowledge and face his imperfections (insecurities, capacity/limitations, mistakes, shortcomings, inadequacies, and ability to inflict pain [onto others]) does not serve and protect him…or you.
-In this life, we are bound to hurt people (intentional or not), and this same applies to our romantic partners.
+In this life, we are bound to hurt people (intentional or not), and the same applies to our romantic partners.
 We can’t nor should we run from this idea, because when we do the result is to push people away (whether we mean to, want to, or not).